rrekapalli/MoneyPlant/README.md

 - Java 21 or higher
 - Maven 3.8 or higher
 - Docker and Docker Compose (for local development)
-- PostgreSQL (if running services directly)
+- PostgreSQL (if running the application directly)
-- RabbitMQ (if running services directly)

 ## Setup Instructions